archiik04/VRMazeEscape/README.md

 ## About the Game

 You wake up in a mysterious neon maze.
 There are no clear instructions — only paths, lights, arrows, and moving threats.
 Use your instincts, your minimap, and your eyes to escape before it's too late.
-Enemies move on fixed patrol routes.
+Robots move on fixed patrol routes.
 If they spot you, it's game over.
 Directional arrows may help... or lead you into trouble.
 Stay alert!Designed for Meta Quest and XR-compatible headsets.

 ## Key Features